Assessment of overseas qualifications for the purposes of a migration application

 - your overseas Marine Surveyor qualification

 The Australian Government introduces reforms for skilled migration as and when required.
-The most recent update to the combined list of eligible skilled occupations occurred was on 11 December 2019.
-The Department of Home Affairs has made changes to the lists of eligible skilled occupations.
+The most recent update to the combined list of eligible skilled occupations can be found on the Department of Home Aﬀairs webpage which lists eligible skilled occupations.

-Some visa classes have caveats, please check the occupation of Ship's Master ANZSCO code 231213 on the skilled occupation list for details.
+Some visa classes have caveats, please check the skilled occupation list for details.

 The role of Marine Surveyor is to survey machines and hulls of ships to ensure they are constructed, equipped and maintained according to safety standards, rules and regulations laid down by marine authorities.